apache/flink/docs/apis/batch/libs/gelly.md

 #### Overview
 [Hyperlink-Induced Topic Search](http://www.cs.cornell.edu/home/kleinber/auth.pdf) (HITS, or "Hubs and Authorities") computes two interdependent scores for every vertex in a directed graph.
 Good hubs are those which point to many good authorities and good authorities are those pointed to by many good hubs.

 #### Details
-HITS ranking relies on an iterative method converging to a stationary solution.
-Each vertex in the directed graph is assigned same non-negative hub and authority scores.
-Then the algorithm iteratively updates the scores until termination.
-Current implementation divides the iteration into two phases, authority scores can be computed until hub scores updating and normalising finished, hub scores can be computed until authority scores updating and normalising finished.
+Every vertex is assigned the same initial hub and authority scores.
+The algorithm then iteratively updates the scores until termination.
+During each iteration new hub scores are computed from the authority scores, then new authority scores are computed from the new hub scores.
+The scores are then normalized and optionally tested for convergence.

 #### Usage
-The algorithm takes a directed graph as input and outputs a `DataSet` of vertices, where the vertex value is a `Tuple2` containing the hub and authority score after maximum iterations.
+The algorithm takes a directed graph as input and outputs a `DataSet` of `Tuple3` containing the vertex ID, hub score, and authority score.

 ### Summarization

 #### Overview